 Contractor Shops and Yards.
-Those facilities to include structures and land areas where the indoor or outdoor storage of equipment and supplies used for various types of construction are stored.
-Examples of equipment and supplies include but are not limited to the following - road construction, building construction, gravel operations, and general contracting services.
+Those facilities to include structures and land areas where the indoor or outdoor storage of equipment and supplies used for various types of construction are

 Convenience Store.
 Any retail establishment offering for sale pre-packaged food products, household items, and other goods commonly associated with the same, at which a customer typically purchases only a few items during a short visit.